 CASE STUDY #2

 I loved attending Warren Buffet’s Berkshire Hathaway AGM a few years ago.
-Two-time U.S. chess Champion Patrick Wolff played against 6 opponents at once, blindfolded.
+Two-time U.S. chess champion Patrick Wolff played against six opponents at once, blindfolded.
 He had enough “strategic plans” in his head based on experience that he could pivot on a dime.
 As each of his opponents made their moves, he could “see” the game unfolding, and knew what counter moves would lead to checkmate.
 He beat every single opponent (many of them respected chess experts) in a remarkably short period of time.
-Unless you have a photographic memory of every detail of your plan, such deep knowledge of the great game of business, that you can offset moves by the economy, your competitors, and your employees while blindfolded, the “every move in advance” approach is doomed.
+Unless you have a photographic memory of every detail of your plan and very deep knowledge of the great game of business so that you can offset “moves” by the economy, your competitors, and your employees while blindfolded, you’ll find that the “plan every move in advance” approach is doomed.

 Strategic thinking is what separates great chess players like Wolff from the rest, as they identify many potential upcoming moves and select the most advantageous as circumstances evolve.
 Strategic thinking takes the time to ask the right questions in order to identify what winning looks like.
 It engages everyone in challenging “business as usual” thinking.
 And strategic thinking provides the mechanism for a living, evolving plan of action that delivers results.
 Here’s how:

-- Ditch the Binder: When I facilitate strategic thinking Advances, organizations develop a simple 1-page plan that creates alignment from their organizational goal to a series of Theme Statements for each of the upcoming years that help them move confidently in the right direction.
+- Ditch the Binder: When I facilitate strategic thinking advances, organizations develop a simple 1-page plan that creates alignment from their organizational goal at the top right through to a series of Theme Statements for each of the upcoming years that help them move confidently in the right direction.
 By their very nature, Theme Statements build speed, agility, and flexibility into the organization because they’re “Take that Hill” outcomes that serve as direction markers, rather than detailed plans on how to take the hill.

 - Empower Ingenuity: One layer down, we identify no more than 2-3 core outcomes that have to happen during the year.
 They are kept at the level of the “what” not the “how” – and ensure that every employee is crystal-clear on the desired outcome so that they can apply their ingenuity to determining the best way to reach it.
 Did you know that the research done in this area illustrates that if you have more than 3 objectives you’ll likely achieve none of them?
 Ask me for the evidence if you’d like to learn more!
 With 2 objectives, your chances of achieving both are even higher.
 With just one – you’re almost certain to reach your goal.